NCAA TEAM REGISTRATION REQUIREMENTS

 SPRING & SUMMER COACHES APPROVAL PROCESS

-This process will cost you $40 to complete and results will be completed in approximately 3 to 7 business days.
-IN ORDER FOR ANY COACH (including assistants) TO SIT ON THE BENCH DURING THE EVENT THIS PROCESS MUST BE COMPLETED BEFORE YOU ARRIVE IN LONG BEACH.
+IN ORDER FOR ANY COACH (including assistants) TO SIT ON THE BENCH DURING THE EVENT THIS PROCESS MUST BE COMPLETED BEFORE YOU ARRIVE.
 FOR THE TOURNAMENT TO REMAIN A CERTIFIED NCAA EVENT, THIS PROCESS WILL BE ENFORCED WITH NO EXCEPTIONS.
 Don't wait to last minute to do this.
-Some coaches during last summer’s events had to sit out their first couple of games because they did not complete this process before they arrived.
+Some coaches during last spring's and summer’s events had to sit out their first couple of games because they did not complete this process before they arrived.

 PARTICIPATING PLAYER RESIDENCY REQUIREMENTS